feross/ieee754/README.md

 ieee754.write = function (buffer, value, offset, isLE, mLen, nBytes)
 ```

+The arguments mean the following:

+- buffer = the buffer
+- offset = offset into the buffer
+- value = value to set (only for write)
+- isLe = is little endian?
+- mLen = mantissa length
+- nBytes = number of bytes

 ## ieee754?

 The IEEE Standard for Floating-Point Arithmetic (IEEE 754) is a technical standard for floating-point computation.
 [Read more](http://en.wikipedia.org/wiki/IEEE_floating_point).